kenchan-canuck/ken-public-docs/README.txt

 Description
 ===========
-    The author has created this repository to make his documents or publications available to the public under the included Creative Common License (see LICENCE.txt) and copyright notices (see NOTICE.txt)
+    The author has created this repository to make his documents or publications available to the public under the included Creative Commons License (see LICENCE.txt) and copyright notices (see NOTICE.txt)